A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Mathematical proofs

-An intuitive way to show the limit is as follows.
+An intuitive way to evaluate the right hand side is as follows.
 If $\epsilon>0$ is sufficiently small, we may be able to assume that $Q'|\psi|^2$ is almost a constant, and that $U-c_r$ is approximately $U_c'(y-y_c)$, where $U'_c=U'(y_c)$.
 Then the right hand side of (\ref{jump}) can be explicitly worked out by using the well-known formula that can be found by differentiating the arctangent function:

+The above argument is consistent with the viscous problem when the singularity of the inviscid solution is regularised by viscosity \citep{Lin1955}.
+The regularisation by inertia is also possible (\cite{Haberman1972,Robinson1974}) -- although such a situation is relevant to nonlinear equilibrium states (e.g. \cite{DeguchiWalton2018}), here we only consider the linear problem.